-A loss of outside business by Gatliff or TECO Transport will affect not only Gatliff or AECO Transport, but, if large enough, it could affect the Fredibility of the companies.
+A loss of outside business by Gatliff or TECO Transport will affect not only Gatliff or TECO Transport, but, if large enough, it could affect the credibility of the companies.
 The prices negotiated with TECO by these vendors took into consideration their costs and revenues at the time of negotiation, including the revenues form outside customers.
 A significant loss of outside business could cause Gatliff or TECO Transport to fail, because under market pricing regulation TECO will not make up the difference to them in cost.
 In turn, a failure of these vendors would leave TECO and its customers with only higher cost alternatives for Blue Gem coal and for coal transportation to Tampa, a higher cost that would be paid by TECO's ratepayers.
 Therefore, the continued credibility of Gatliff and TECO Transport is important to protect TECO's ratepayers from higher cost alternatives.

-Upon review, it appears that the information discussed above is proprietary confidential business information and should be given confidential treatment to avoid harm to TECO and its ratepayers.
-Based on the foregoing, good cause having been shown, TECO's request for confidential treatment for portions of its April, 1997, Form 423 filings is granted for the requested amount of time.
+Upon review, it appears that the information discussed above is proprietary confidential business information and should be given confidential treatment for the amount of time requested by TECO to avoid harm to the company and its ratepayers.
+Based on the foregoing, good cause having been shown, TECO's request for confidential treatment for portions of its July, 1997, Form 423 filings is granted.